Sun Safety Tips for Seniors: Older Adults and Sun Exposure

 The risk of skin cancer increases with age.
 In fact, skincancer.org reports “between 40 and 50 percent of Americans who live to age 65 will have at least one skin cancer”.
 It is common thought that senior citizens do not need protection from the sun.
 However, it is never too late or too soon to begin protecting yourself or an elder you love, from the sun.

-Following these tips from The Skin Cancer Foundation, is the first step in sun-safety:
+Following these sun safety tips from The Skin Cancer Foundation, is the first step for seniors:

 - Encourage the wearing of protective clothing, wear broad-brimming hats and UV-filtering sunglasses on outdoor excursions.